 When it first launched in 2018, Corsair’s Carbide 275R was an impressive chassis.
 With a low price point, the company managed to compliment a good internal layout with classic styling to produce a case that was sleek and easy to work with.
-Its main drawback it had was the solid front panel restricting intake air.
+Its main drawback that kept it from being one of the best PC cases was the solid front panel restricting intake air.

 As the name suggests, Corsair’s 275R Airflow looks to address that complaint while also reducing the overall retail price in some locations.